Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-In a secured environment (i.e. Databases implemented with Microsoft Access Security) several options are available to protect data from unauthorized changes by Users.
-With User-level security settings, we can define clearly who can make changes to the data view data or which group of Users are not allowed to open a Form, and so on.
-But, these features are not available from Microsoft Access 2007 and later versions.
-I wonder why Microsoft discarded this powerful feature now.
+In a secure environment—databases implemented with Microsoft Access Security—several options are available to protect data from unauthorized changes.
+With User-level security, you can clearly define who can modify data, view data, or which group of users is restricted from opening a particular form.
+Unfortunately, these features are not available in Microsoft Access 2007 and later versions, which is surprising given their usefulness.

 Try the first method on a form.